danyalbani240/Interactive-comments/README.md

 # What Did I learned?
 Well  i Actually Learned that some times like before this project I should really code with simple vanilla and no framework, so i could keep the javascript and the deep learning in mind. after this project i think i should look at the javascript.dev again.
+And I learned how to write and run e2e tests

 ## Install And Run Setup